ibm-cloud-docs/solution-tutorials/lamp-stack-on-vpc.md

    ```
    {: pre}

    In VPC you also have a choice of using a customer managed encryption key.
-For storing your own encryption keys, you can use one of two available services: (1) A FIPS 140-2 Level 3 service [{{site.data.keyword.keymanagementservicelong_notm}}](https://www.ibm.com/cloud/key-protect).
+For storing your own encryption keys, you can use one of two available services: (1) A FIPS 140-2 Level 3 service [{{site.data.keyword.keymanagementservicelong_notm}}](https://www.ibm.com/cloud/key-protect){: external}.
 See the [Provisioning the {{site.data.keyword.keymanagementservicelong_notm}} service](/docs/key-protect?topic=key-protect-provision) topic in the documentation.
 (2) A FIPS 140-2 Level 4 service [{{site.data.keyword.Bluemix_notm}} {{site.data.keyword.hscrypto}}](https://www.ibm.com/cloud/hyper-protect-services), see the [Getting started with {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.hscrypto}}](/docs/hs-crypto?topic=hs-crypto-get-started) topic in the documentation.
 While creating the volume you can specify the `--encryption-key` parameter with the CRN to the encryption key you want to use.
    {: tip}

 1. Capture the ID of the VSI created earlier by listing all instances and filtering based on the instance name: